GEULACH/K8/help.md

 ## K8™

-### About
-K8 a.k.a Kate is the first standalone serverless multiplatform messenger bot
+K8, a.k.a Kate is the first standalone serverless multiplatform messenger bot

 #### Help